nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 }
 ```

-This completely unrolls the line drawing part.
-So it's really big at 286 bytes.
+This completely unrolls the line drawing part resulting in a fairly large, 286 byte PRG.

-Before diving into optimized variants of this code, let's make a couple of observations:
+Before diving into optimized variants, let's make a couple of observations:

 First, we're running on the C64 with the ROM routines banked in.
-There's a lot of goodies such as `JSR $E544` to clear the screen.
+There's a bunch of subroutines in ROM that may be useful for our little program.
+For example, you can clear the screen with `JSR $E544`.

-Second, address calculations on an 8-bit CPU are cumbersome and cost a lot of bytes.
-The CPU also doesn't have a multiplier, so computing something like `y*40 + i` usually involves either a bunch of bit shifts or a lookup table, again costing bytes.
+Second, address calculations on an 8-bit CPU like the 6502 can be cumbersome and cost a lot of bytes.
+This CPU also doesn't have a multiplier, so computing something like `y*40+i` usually involves either a bunch of logical shifts or a lookup table, again costing bytes.
 To avoid multiplying by 40, we can instead advance the screen pointer incrementally:

 ```{.c}
     int yslope = (25<<8)/40;